-COFA 2245 Crafts and their S1 or S2 L2 C3 Contexts
+COFA 2245 Crafts: Contexts S1 or S2 L2 C8 and Source

 This subject is designed to enable students to develop a critical understanding of the culturally imposed demarcation lines between crafts and other forms of practice.

 Issues to be considered will comprise a history of the crafts, notions of 'high' and 'low' and the crafts in relation to particular forms of labour and leisure (both real and imagined) together with the question of gender.